ibraheemdev/go-chat/README.md

 # Golang Chatrooms Example

-*This project adapted from [the gorilla websocket chat example](https://github.com/gorilla/websocket/tree/master/examples/chat) to support multiple chat rooms*
+*This project adapted from [the gorilla websocket chat example](https://github.com/gorilla/websocket/tree/master/examples/chat) to support multiple chat rooms and JSON websocket message data*

 This application shows how to use the [websocket](https://github.com/gorilla/websocket) package to implement a simple